Herbs de Provence Roast Chicken

 As kids, Monday night was always roast night.
 A cracking dinner with all the roast vegetables to start the week back at work.
 It makes complete sense, doesn’t it?
 A good roast dinner doesn’t need to be fancy or a special occasion dinner.
 Just simple ingredients cooked well with minimal effort.

-Roast the chicken alongside chunks of potato, pumpkin, sweet potato, carrots, and whole garlic, and serve with steamed greens and lashings of made from scratch, chicken gravy.
+Roast the chicken alongside chunks of potatoes, pumpkin, sweet potatoes, carrots, and whole garlic, and serve with steamed greens and lashings of made from scratch, chicken gravy.
 Or swap things up a bit.
 It’s a great mid-week dinner with colcannon and a green salad.
+Here’s some of my favorite side dishes to serve with roast chicken.

 These days I tend to cook a roast for Sunday lunch or Monday dinner most weeks.
 Either way, I always make extra so we have lunchmeat sorted for the week!